-administrative district, or rather a type of social authority?
-These are ambitious questions, and whilst in this limited space I cannot present a finished picture, in this paper I offer a socio-historical blueprint, with a particular focus on the comestabuli.
-Whilst their importance has been disregarded by modern scholarship, the royal comestabuli provide a precise example of a societal group that appears to be at the centre of an emerging and mutating system of military control.
-As I shall now demonstrate, in the kingdom's contemporary aristocratic society the definitions for the Norman usage of the title comestabulus and the circumscription of comestabulia emerge as an obscure but crucial societal aspect of the control of the nobility on the mainland.
-The prosopographical exploration of those connected to the title of comestabulus presented here will not only shed some light on this almost ignored class of royal functionaries, but also on the social roles established amongst the Italo-Norman aristocracy.
+and the circumscription of comestabulia emerge as an obscure but crucial societal aspect of the monarchy's control of the nobility on the mainland.
+The prosopographical exploration of those connected to the title of comestabulus presented here will shed some light not only on this almost ignored class of royal functionaries, but also on the social roles established amongst the Italo-Norman aristocracy.

-The legal and social context of a key prosopographical source: the Catalogus Baronum
+The Legal and Social Context of a Key Prosopographical Source: The Catalogus Baronum